conan-io/conan-center-index/docs/adding_packages/conanfile_attributes.md

 ## Attributes

-These are a [key feature](https://docs.conan.io/2/reference/conanfile/attributes.html) which allow the Conan client to understand, identify, and expose recipes and which project they expose.
+These are a [key feature](https://docs.conan.io/2/reference/conanfile/attributes.html) which allows the Conan client to understand, identify, and expose recipes and which project they expose.

 In ConanCenter, there are a few conventions that need to be respected to ensure recipes can be discovered there `conan search` command